cray-lm/cray-lm.github.io/_posts/2025-01-22-cray-lm-rocm.md

 - Docker installed on your system
 - An AMD GPU that supports ROCm (check the [ROCm Hardware Compatibility List](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html))
 - ROCm drivers installed on your host system
-- Access to the Craylm repository
+- Access to the ScalarLM repository

 ## Base Container Configuration